cobwebos/docs/articles/cognitive-services/custom-decision-service/custom-decision-service-overview.md

 ## <a name="next-steps"></a>Next steps

+* [Register your application](custom-decision-service-get-started-register.md) with Custom Decision Service
-* Get started with Custom Decision Service to optimize [a webpage](custom-decision-service-get-started-browser.md) or [a smartphone app](custom-decision-service-get-started-app.md).
+* Get started to optimize [a webpage](custom-decision-service-get-started-browser.md) or [a smartphone app](custom-decision-service-get-started-app.md).
 * Consult the [API reference](custom-decision-service-api-reference.md) to learn more about the provided functionality.